-To participate in any extracurricular activities, a student must be present a minimum of half the school day (two periods), with an excused note for the other half of day.
+To participate in any extracurricular activities, a student must be present a minimum of half the school day (two periods), with an excused note for the other half of the day.
 Students with an unexcused absence from school are not permitted to participate in extracurricular activities that same day.
 Friday absences will preclude activity participation all weekend.
+At-Home students must have completed and submitted a minimum of 2 periods of classwork for that day.